luoqingying/kmeanskmedians/README.md

 # kmeanskmedians

 The location.mat contains 1500 points in 2D.
 Each point represents a mouse's location.
-My task was to put K mouse traps to catach the mice and distances between trap and mice should be the smallest.
+My task was to put K mouse traps to catch the mice and distances between trap and mice should be the smallest.

 I implemented two clustering algorithms, one is K-means and one is K-medians.